OpenEvalProject/evals/manuscripts/elife-56973/v2/manuscript.md

 ## Abstract

 Oxytocin-like peptides have been implicated in the regulation of a wide range of social behaviors across taxa.
 On the other hand, the social environment, which is composed of conspecifics that may vary in their genotypes, also influences social behavior, creating the possibility for indirect genetic effects.
-Here, we used a zebrafish oxytocin receptor knockout line to investigate how the genotypic composition of the social environment (G s ) interacts with the oxytocin genotype of the focal individual (G i ) in the regulation of its social behavior.
+Here, we used a zebrafish oxytocin receptor knockout line to investigate how the genotypic composition of the social environment (Gs) interacts with the oxytocin genotype of the focal individual (Gi) in the regulation of its social behavior.
 For this purpose, we have raised wild-type or knock-out zebrafish in either wild-type or knock-out shoals and tested different components of social behavior in adults.
-G i xG s effects were detected in some behaviors, highlighting the need to control for G i xG s effects when interpreting results of experiments using genetically modified animals, since the genotypic composition of the social environment can either rescue or promote phenotypes associated with specific genes.
+GixGs effects were detected in some behaviors, highlighting the need to control for GixGs effects when interpreting results of experiments using genetically modified animals, since the genotypic composition of the social environment can either rescue or promote phenotypes associated with specific genes.

 ## Introduction